nobl9/terraform-provider-nobl9/docs/resources/direct_datadog.md

 # nobl9_direct_datadog (Resource)

 Datadog is a cloud-scale application observability solution that monitors servers, databases, tools, and services.
-Nobl9 connects with Datadog to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Datadog for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Datadog Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/datadog#datadog-direct).